About me

 Training, qualifications & experience

-Throughout my 12 or so years as a counsellor, I’ve felt confident counselling people across all age groups, cultures, and religions, all with many different presenting issues and I am a passionate advocate for the benefits of talking therapy
+Throughout my time as a counsellor, I have felt confident counselling people across all age groups, cultures, and religions.
+I am a passionate advocate for the benefits of talking therapy and have been privileged to work with a variety of individuals.

-Diploma in the Theory of Counselling (person-centered) 2010
+- Diploma in the Theory of Counselling (person-centred)

 Member organisations